overvues/boilerplate/README.md

 ### Commands

-- To build all projects run `yarn build` at the root.
 - To run individual packages, navigate within the packages and run scripts from within `package.json`.
 For development this command is `yarn dev`.
+- The ability to develop all packages in the monorepo locally, is unfortunately not yet available.
+Zeit will [soon release](https://github.com/zeit/now-cli/pull/1883#issuecomment-482397983) `now dev` which will allow this.
+- To build all projects run `yarn build` at the root.
 - To deploy the project, you'll need to setup an account with Zeit, and run `yarn deploy` from the root.
-This will

 ### Linting